-Visual Studio Code is an official text editor for web development from Microsoft.
-According to Stack Overflow statistics, 55.6% of specialists choose this program.
+Visual Studio Code is an official text editor for web development from Microsoft, which explains why it is one of the most popular solutions for web developers.
+According to Microsoft, it has a userbase of 14 million people as of 2021, while Statista reports there 24 million developers worldwide.
 The service is supported not only on Microsoft OS but also on Linux and Mac.
 Visual Studio Code has a fairly large set of tools for creating and debugging code.

 Microsoft specialists have provided opportunities for integration with other services.
-The main advantage of the VS Code is Live Share.
-This creates the option of joint work between several experts on one code.
-This way, you don't have to pass code to multiple developers one at a time.
+One of the prominent features of VS Code is Live Share.
+It creates the option of joint work on code for several experts.
+This way, you don't have to pass the code to multiple developers one at a time.

 The VS Code functionality also offers auto-completion, GitHub integration, syntax highlighting, and many other useful features.
-In addition, there is a collection of add-ons that provide an additional set of options and allow you to customize the editor for everyone.
+In addition, there is a collection of add-ons that provide an additional set of options and allow app creators for hire to customize the editor according to their needs.